llvm/llvm-project/llvm/docs/LangRef.rst

 pointee. ``!nontemporal`` does not have any defined semantics for atomic loads.

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
-A value of 0 or an omitted ``align`` argument means that the operation has the ABI alignment for the target.
 It is the responsibility of the code emitter to ensure that the alignment information is correct.
 Overestimating the alignment results in undefined behavior.
 Underestimating the alignment may produce less efficient code.
 An alignment of 1 is always safe.
 The maximum possible alignment is ``1 << 32``.
 An alignment value higher than the size of the loaded type implies memory up to the alignment value bytes can be safely loaded without trapping in the default address space.
 Access of the high bytes can interfere with debugging tools, so should not be accessed if the function has the ``sanitize_thread`` or ``sanitize_address`` attributes.

+The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
+An omitted ``align`` argument means that the operation has the ABI alignment for the target.

 The optional ``!nontemporal`` metadata must reference a single metadata name ``<nontemp_node>`` corresponding to a metadata node with one